Hybrid quantum-classical machine learning for generative chemistry and drug design: Methods

 \subsection{Dataset}

-We used a small subset of $200,000$ random molecules from the ChEMBL (release 26) database~\cite{Gaulton2011, Gaulton2017}.
-We selected altogether $192,000$ structures encoded by SMILES string of the maximum length of 200 symbols and containing the atoms from the organic subset only (\texttt{B, C, N, O, P, S, F, Cl, Br, I}).
+We used a subset of molecules from the ChEMBL (release 26) database~\cite{Gaulton2011, Gaulton2017}.
+Our dataset consisted of the $192,000$ structures encoded by SMILES strings of the maximum length of 200 symbols and containing the atoms from the organic subset only (\texttt{B, C, N, O, P, S, F, Cl, Br, I}).
 To focus on the relevant biologically active compounds, we removed salt residuals.
 Finally, we converted all SMILES into the canonical format with the help of RDKit~\cite{rdkitlib}.

-The remaining molecules were randomly assigned into train and validation sets each containing $80\%$ and $20\%$ of all samples ($153600$ and $38400$ molecules), respectively.
+The processed molecules were randomly assigned into train and validation sets each containing $80\%$ and $20\%$ of all samples ($153600$ and $38400$ molecules), respectively.